christomitov/soundbored-cli/README.md

-# soundbored-cli
+# soundbored

-A command-line interface for quickly searching and playing sounds from your SoundBored API.
+CLI tool for the Discord SoundBored app.
+Search and play sounds from your SoundBored server right from the terminal.

 ## Features